 This wonder space saver is available in two versions depending on the width of your sink.
-One is suitable for sinks equal or smaller than 32 1/2 inches (82 cm) and the other one is for sinks equal or smaller than 33 1/2 inches (85 cm).
+One is suitable for sinks equal to or smaller than 32 1/2 inches (82 cm) and the other one is for sinks equal to or smaller than 33 1/2 inches (85 cm).
 Don’t eyeball it and make sure to take the right measurements.
 It will be worth it.

 Alternatively, you can keep it around as a small rolling kitchen island.
 With two additional bottom shelves and a solid iron frame, you can load it with 100 lbs worth of stuff.

 It would also do a great job as a buffet on wheels or a bar island whenever you have some guests over.

 If your tiny kitchen has little to no floor space, this foldable kitchen island is ideal.
 You get an additional work surface whenever you need it without permanently cluttering an already crowded space.